mo7amed3la2/laravel-achievements-and-badges-feature/README.md

 ```

 ## Adding Achievements Progress
-The sam unlock you have anthoer two functions
+The sam unlock you have another two functions
-addProgress to add points progress to user achievement.
+addProgress to add points progress to user achievement like.

 ```php
 $user->addProgress($achivement, $points);
 ```

-And setProgress to adding progress points to user achievement.
+And setProgress to adding progress points directly to user achievement.

 ```php
 $user->setProgress($achivement, $points);